agramonte/CGPollFish/README.md

 # CGPollFish
 Marmalade PollFish Extension

 I am using the Google Play version of the jar.
+If you do end up using my extension please consider signing up through this link: http://www.pollfish.com/signup/dev/7066.
+I think we both get +$20 dollars for our first 500 surveys.

 I am in no way associated or employed by PollFish other than the fact that I use the service.
 Information about their service can be found here: http://pollfish.com/